baremetal-engine/Multicore/README.md

 It provides a clean, modular foundation for developers and fans to build, extend, and host online play infrastructure without centralized dependency.

-Whether you're working with a console, handheld, mobile, or PC title—Multicore welcomes all platforms, eras, and architectures.
+Whether you're working with a console, handheld, mobile, or a PC title — Multicore welcomes all platforms, eras, and architectures.
 If it had multiplayer, or should have, it belongs here.

 ---